15 Unrealistic Impacts of Sheltered Upbringing on kids

 What are the impacts of Sheltered Upbringing?

-Now that we’ve established what are the impacts of sheltered upbringing looks like, let’s dive into the consequences that many parents might overlook.
+Now that we’ve established the importance of upbringing, let’s get into the consequences that many parents might overlook.

 Lack of Resilience